tbui72201/Feed-Reader-Testing/README.md

 	- Add extra feed to new feed selection
 - Make sure to put these changes back and run application for accurately view

+# Where to look for testing code
+These required tests for the project with subjects lines of code for in feedreader file:
+	- RSS Feed
+	- Feed Property
+	- All Feed
+	- The menu state and menu hiding/showing
+	- Initial Entries
+	- New Feed Selection

 # Resources for Feed Reader Testing project

 [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)